enrrique1/TensorFlow/README.md

 # Script: APP_case

 Description: Here, I present a simple and easy way to create a machine learning algorithm, which is able to predict if a customer will buy again.

+# Script: TF_admission

+Description:Here, I present a simple and easy way to create a linear regression with TensorFlow.
+In this case the data based on file Admission_Predict.csv.
+The targets are represented by the chance of admitance and the inputs are the CGPA (Cumulative Grade Point Average).

+# Script: TF_polynomial_regression

+Description:Here, Here, I present a simple and easy way to create a polynomial linear regression with TensorFlow.
+In this case the data based on file Polynomial_test.csv.
+Dataset was created to emulate Y=ax³+bx²+c*x+d